-A dedicated dry output is available for an easy Wet/Dry/Wet application of the mixer in such as situation, or if you'd like to have an unprocessed dry path to be recorded in your DAW or sent wherever you need.
+A dedicated dry output is available for an easy Wet/Dry/Wet scenario, or if you'd like to have an unprocessed dry path to be recorded in your DAW or sent wherever you need.
+This output is placed in front panel and it's isolated from main ground with a high grade audio transformer.

-We also gave you the ability to select where this dry output is taken: PRE (D/OUT button off) is right at the input of the mixer.
-You will have a copy of the signal coming from the inputs.
+We also gave user the ability to select where this dry output is taken: PRE (D/OUT button off) is right at the very input of the mixer.
+You will have a copy of signal coming from inputs jacks.
 POST (D/OUT button on) this will take your signal after L3.
 Very useful if you'd like to have the serial processing in your center cabinet.
-No gain or attenuation applied, the output from D/OUT is 1:1 in volume, compared to main input signal.
+No gain or attenuation applied, output from D/OUT is 1:1 in volume, compared to main input signal.

-SWITCH 1/2
+SWITCH 1/2 and 3/4

-A couple function switches are available, in order to turn on/off the features of some external devices (amps, preamps, fx, etc.) These switches are latching, with HOT to ground with activated.
-They can be both activated by front panel or via MIDI CC.
+Four function switches are available, in order to turn on/off external devices' features (amps, preamps, fx, etc.).
+They can be both activated by front panel's buttons or via MIDI CC.